 Over the years, Kressel's scientific and scholarly work has covered many topics in social, clinical, organizational, and political psychology.
-He has decades of experience with survey research methodology in many contexts.
+He has decades of experience with survey research methodology.
 In recent years, he has been driven by a desire to understand the social psychology of extremism in its various forms.
 This has led him to write books on genocide, terrorism, religious extremism, antisemitism, and related matters.
 He is also an expert on the social psychology of the American jury system and has co-authored a book with his wife, Dorit F. Kressel, who is an attorney.

 Kressel has written widely on psychology and related matters for popular, scholarly, and scientific publications.
-The author or editor of six books with major publishers, he has appeared on NPR, MSNBC, ABC-TV, Fox News, the History Channel, the Michael Medved Show, the Joan Rivers Show, Voice of America, and many other broadcasts.
+The author or editor of six books with major publishers, he has appeared on NPR, MSNBC, ABC-TV, Fox News, the History Channel, the Joan Rivers Show, Voice of America, and many other broadcasts.
 His work has been widely cited in print and online media, including Forbes.com, the Economist, Reader's Digest, the Washington Post, the New York Post, Chronicle of Higher Education, Corporate Board Member magazine, the Jerusalem Post, Slate.com, and elsewhere.

 Dr. Kressel enjoys working with students who are preparing for careers in social, clinical, and forensic psychology.
 He also likes guiding psychology students who are thinking about attending law school.
 More generally, he finds it very rewarding to help students refine their intellectual voices and professional goals.
 Recently, he conducted a study on the determinants of job, degree and life satisfaction in William Paterson social science alumni.
 The project was designed to replicate and extend the findings of a similar project conducted by Kressel in the 1990s and published in the journal, Teaching of Psychology.